abagaria/abagaria.github.io/index.md

 I study <a href="https://en.wikipedia.org/wiki/Reinforcement_learning" target="_blank">Reinforcement Learning (RL)</a> with the goal of creating general purpose robots that can learn from raw sensorimotor data.
 I believe that the ability to discover representations that permit decision making over various timescales is a hallmark of intelligence and will allow AI agents to solve hard problems in harsh environments.
 As a result, I am currently working on solving the skill discovery problem - how can agents automatically break down complex problems into simpler sub-problems by simply interacting with their environment?

 I graduated from <a href="https://www.hmc.edu/">Harvey Mudd College</a> in 2016, where I was part of the <a href="https://www.lair.hmc.edu">Lab for Autonomous and Intelligent Robotics (LAIR)</a> and was advised by Professor Chris Clark.
-I then worked at Apple in Cupertino, CA for 2 years as part of the Multitouch Algorithms team under the leadership of <a href="https://en.wikipedia.org/wiki/FingerWorks">Wayne Westerman</a>.
+I then worked at Apple in Cupertino, CA for 2 years as part of the Multitouch Algorithms team under the leadership of Nicole Wells and <a href="https://en.wikipedia.org/wiki/FingerWorks">Wayne Westerman</a>.

 ### __News__
 * **Feb 2023**: After an amazing internship with Tom at Deepmind, we have published my internship paper to <a href="https://arxiv.org/abs/2302.04693v1">arxiv</a>.